Traditional Chinese house architecture: Regional variation

 Due to differences in culture and climate, the standard shape and style of homes varies from region to region.
 Homes in southern China often had sloped roof structures owing to the increased frequency of rainfall, while the arid northern climate made flat roofs more practical.
-Courtyards were emphasised in order to maximise sunlight in the north, while they were generally not as important in the very sunny south.
+Courtyards were emphasized to maximize sunlight in the north, while they were generally not as important in the very sunny south.
 Additionally, homes were rarely built with more than one story in the northern plains, but quite common in the mountainous south where building space was less available.

 Notable exceptions to the ubiquitous use of wood include the Yaodong, the traditional homes of Shanxi and Shaanxi provinces which were cut into soft loess rocks into mountainsides, Lingnan architecture, which is generally of green brick construction, and the Tulou, traditional Hakka walled villages in Fujian and Guangdong which were built largely out of brick and earth.